-We’re in Toronto at the brand-new BioSteel Centre, a gorgeous, 68,000-square-foot training center situated 10 minutes from the city’s downtown area, where the team began practicing in mid-February.
+We’re in Toronto at the brand-new BioSteel Centre, a gorgeous, 68,000-square-foot training center situated 10 minutes from the city’s downtown area, where the team began practicing in mid-February, less than a month before we gather here for a SLAM photo shoot.
 It’s home to two shiny basketball courts, a workout area with fresh-out-the-box equipment, a barber’s chair, a film room, a mini-cafeteria and a “war room” with a wall of stat- and analytics-filled monitors that looks even a little too intense for actual war.

 DeMar DeRozan and Kyle Lowry took two very different paths to Toronto.
 The 6-7 DeRozan was raised in Compton, CA—a city with a name that at this point speaks for itself—and after a 2008-09 stint at the University of Southern California, he was drafted by the Raptors, whom he’s played for ever since—“his whole life,” Lowry says.
 DeRozan holds the franchise record for most wins, and he’s played the second-most minutes and in the third-most games in Raptors history.
 He’ll break those marks, along with a lot of other records, if he re-ups with the team when he’s a free agent this summer.

 Lowry, the Raptors’ 6-0 starting point guard, came up in Philadelphia, played two seasons at Villanova, then spent a few seasons in Memphis and a few in Houston before landing in Toronto in 2012.
-He developed a reputation during that journey as someone who can be a little too tough, both a good thing (he absolutely battled every time he walked onto the court) and a not-so-good thing (he fell out with a few coaches along the way).
+He developed a reputation during that journey as someone who can be a little too tough, both in the good sense (he absolutely battled every time he walked onto the court) and the not-so-good sense (he fell out with a few coaches along the way).
 That said, Lowry has since developed a maturity that’s helped him alter his rep and command the respect of his peers and coaching staff.
 “The heartbeat of this team,” is how DeRozan describes him.

 If that happens, it will be because of the leadership and play of two very real friends.
-Both two-time All-Stars, Lowry is averaging 21.5 points, 6.4 assists and 2.1 steals per game, while DeRozan's averaging 23.7 ppg and 4.5 rpg.
+Both two-time All-Stars, Lowry is averaging 21.9 points, 6.4 assists and an NBA-leading 2.2 steals per game as of this writing, while DeRozan’s averaging 23.7 ppg and 4.4 rpg.

 “It’s pretty obvious: Those two guys are our guys,” says Luis Scola, the Raptors’ oldest player at 35.
 “We’ve gotta do everything to make them happy, do everything in our power to help them play better.
 Those are the guys who are in the driver seats, and they’re gonna drive the car—they’re the ones who are gonna take us as far as we can get.”